-Except Mr. M Silvester Goldwin, being the appointee, none of the Directors and Key Managerial Personnel of the Company and their relatives is concerned or interested, financially or otherwise, in the Resolution set out in Item No. 5 of this notice.
-The disclosure under Regulation 36(3) of the SEBI (Listing Obligation and Disclosure Requirements) Regulations, 2015 is annexed with the Notice.
+Except Mr. Arjun B. Kothari, being the appointee and Mrs. Nina B. Kothari, relative of appointee, none of the other Directors, Key Managerial Personnel of the Company and their relatives are concerned or interested either financially or otherwise, in the Resolution set out at Item No. 4.